 Implement a national school food program (adapted from Coalition for Healthy School Food, undated; Bas, 2018; Hernandez et al., 2018)

 In the 2019 federal budget submitted to Parliament in March 2019, the federal government promises to enter into negotiations with the provinces and territories to create a national school food program.
 As yet, there are no details.
+A number of municipalities, including Vancouver, Victoria and Toronto have passed Council motions supporting the need for a national program.

 The case for school food programs